matuteiglesias/journal/content/Dev/2024-07-11_Developed_and_Debugged_SQLite_Database_Scripts_for.md

 ### Session Goal
-The goal of this session was to develop and debug [[Python]] scripts for processing and storing email and Telegram messages in an SQLite database.
+The goal of this session was to develop and debug [[Python]] scripts for handling email and Telegram message processing using an in-memory SQLite database.

 ### Key Activities
-- Developed in-memory SQLite database scripts for testing email and Telegram message processing.
+- Developed scripts to set up an in-memory SQLite database for testing purposes, including functions to save and process emails and Telegram messages.
-- Created scripts to fetch emails from the last week and Telegram messages from the last day, storing them in the database.
+- Implemented scripts to fetch emails from the last week and Telegram messages from the last day, storing them in the database.
-- Implemented error handling for `ModuleNotFoundError` and datetime comparison issues.
+- Addressed a `ModuleNotFoundError` by adjusting the [[Python]] path and running scripts from the project root.
+- Resolved a `TypeError` related to datetime comparisons in Telegram message fetching by converting offset-naive datetime to offset-aware.
-- Enhanced database interaction scripts with logging and debugging for data insertion.
+- Enhanced database interaction scripts with status confirmation print statements and improved logging for debugging data insertion issues.
-- Improved exception handling for graceful keyboard interrupts during database operations.
+- Implemented graceful handling of keyboard interrupts to ensure proper database operations.
-- Updated the `last_day_telegram_messages` function to ensure proper client disconnection and error handling.
+- Updated the `last_day_telegram_messages` function to include error handling and cleanup procedures.
-- Verified message and email insertion with updated `save_message` and `save_email` functions.
+- Resolved database update issues and enhanced message and email insertion functions with verification steps.

 ### Achievements
-- Successfully developed scripts for fetching and storing messages in an SQLite database.
+- Successfully developed and debugged scripts for email and Telegram message processing using SQLite.
-- Resolved key errors related to module imports and datetime comparisons.
-- Improved error handling and logging for robust database operations.
+- Improved error handling and logging mechanisms for better debugging and maintenance.
-- Verified data insertion processes to ensure data integrity.

 ### Pending Tasks
-- Further testing of the scripts in a production environment to ensure stability.
+- Further testing of the database scripts in a production environment to ensure robustness and reliability.
-- Continuous monitoring and updates as needed based on testing feedback.